-Pupils will remain at very early levels of development, typically P1 – P8, and will, as a direct result of their disabilities, be vulnerable, and at times unpredictable.
+Pupils will remain at very early levels of development and will, as a direct result of their disabilities, be vulnerable, and at times unpredictable.

 Many pupils will have additional physical disabilities and sensory impairments.
-Many others pupils will have extremely challenging behaviour which will present significant blocks to learning.
+Many other pupils will have extremely challenging behaviour and wellbeing needs which will present significant blocks to learning.

 The Referral Process

-Families with a child for whom Perseid may become appropriate are encouraged to visit school informally before and during the process of completing an Education, Health and Care Plan.
+Families with a child for whom Perseid may become appropriate are welcome to visit school informally before or during the process of completing an Education, Health and Care Plan.
 Parents may be accompanied by other professionals with whom they already have contact.

-Once the EHCP is complete, the Local Authority consults with schools regarding their suitability to meet the needs of the pupil.
-Subject to this being agreed, the Headteacher will then make contact with the parents.
+Once the EHCP is complete, the Local Authority consults with schools, via a formal Local Authority panel system, regarding their suitability to meet the needs of the pupil.
+Subject to this being agreed, the Executive Headteacher will then make contact with the parents.